Have your say - Renting in QLD

 The renting reforms appear to be about making things better for renters (surveys tend to favour the renters and look at issues from a renter's perspective), without taking into consideration the rights of the owners of the properties who are, in many cases, just working class people who are trying to set themselves up for, hopefully, a brighter future.
 The landlords often have large loans (sometimes with mortgages over their own homes), work hard and do without other things so that they can service the loans whilst providing a home for someone else.
 Whilst negative gearing provides some assistance financially, there is often still a shortfall that has to be made up by the landlord.
 I believe that it should be a landlord's right to choose who rents their property.
 If things go wrong, it is the landlord (or their agent) who has to deal with issues.
 We do not allow pets (cats or dogs) in our rental property (or in our own home) because, no matter how careful or clean a tenant is, there will always be some deterioration of the property due to the pets (pet hair, smell, garden damage).
 Bond is only 4 weeks rent which would not go near the cost of replacing all the carpets, for example.
 With the large financial cost of owning the property, we cannot also afford to have anything de-value it or add to our costs.
 The suggestion that all rental properties should be made to have strict minimum standards including air-conditioning is unreasonable (many of us grew up without air-conditioning and still survived!).
 I believe that this would just increase the cost of rents substantially as, particularly in older buildings this could be difficult and expensive to install, and the landlord would have to raise the rent to cover the cost.
 If a prospective tenant looks at a property and it doesn't have the amenities they want (eg air-cons, energy efficient appliances), then they have the choice to look for a property that suits their preferences.
 With regard to the ending of a rental lease, I believe that the landlord should have the right to end the tenancy without grounds as long as they give the tenant the required 2 months' notice (why should we have to explain our situation to the tenant?).
 Circumstances change and as it is the landlord who owns the property and ultimately has the financial commitments, this should be their right.
 I believe that the tenant only has to give the landlord 2 weeks' notice if they wish to leave which is unfair and can leave a landlord struggling to make loan repayments if new tenants can't be found quickly.
 To be fair to both parties, maybe a tenant should be required to give 2 months' notice to leave as well.
 There are good and bad tenants and landlords and I think that the current rules in place are sufficient to offer some protection to both parties.
 The more difficult it becomes for people to own a rental property, due to tougher rules, less negative gearing assistance, more capital gains tax on sale etc., the less rental properties there will be available which may lead to higher rents and more competition between renters.
 Perhaps changes may lead to more people being able to purchase their own home, however, there will still be many who will need to rent for various reasons and higher rents would make this more difficult.

-Ruby over 5 years ago
+Ruby about 6 years ago

 When a tenant informs an agent of repairs that need to be done, there should be a minimum time for them to be done, or the tenant should be able to breach the agent if not done.